Social Icons

 Directed by Sam Liu

-Sticking to source material of a classic is very keen when you want to keep fans coming in for seconds, that is one thing writers of The Killing Joke movie adaptation missed.
+Sticking to the source material of a classic is key when you want to keep fans coming back for seconds.
+That’s one thing the writers of The Killing Joke movie adaptation missed.
 They decided to spend the first half of the animation building us up for the second half.

-Now if you have read the 1988 classic The Killing Joke by Alan Moore, you will find the second half of this movie true to the plot and wish the first half was never included.
+Now, if you’ve read the 1988 classic The Killing Joke by Alan Moore, you’ll find the second half of this movie true to the plot—and you might wish the first half was never included.

-The Killing Joke comic was a very controversial issue due to many intents/events not thoroughly explained.
-So When watching the R-rated animation about the origin of Joker, it seemed to have been marred by an attempt to give another character a good back story.
+The Killing Joke comic was a very controversial issue due to many events and intentions not being thoroughly explained.
+So, when watching the R-rated animation about the origin of the Joker, it seemed to have been marred by an attempt to give another character a good backstory.

-The movie graphics are not half bad and the voice acting had both icons Kevin Conroy and Mark Hamill reprise their role as Bruce Wayne/Batman and Joker respectively.
-If for the lack of anything having them both back to voice the main characters was reliving.
+The movie’s graphics aren’t half bad, and the voice acting had both icons, Kevin Conroy and Mark Hamill, reprising their roles as Bruce Wayne/Batman and the Joker, respectively.
+If nothing else, having them both back to voice the main characters was a relief.

-The movie starts with Batgirl narrating her ordeal with being Batman’s sidekick.
-The distance he keeps her from getting close to him or getting close to harm or harming others.
-This infuriated Batgirl constantly as she feels she always have to prove to Batman that she can handle herself.
-Her attempt to prove, got her almost killed and kidnapped, to add the final nail to the coffin she crossed the line with Bats and that ended their relationship as partners.
+The movie starts with Batgirl narrating her ordeal as Batman’s sidekick.
+She talks about the distance he keeps between them—whether it’s to protect her from harm or to prevent her from harming others.
+This infuriates Batgirl, as she feels she constantly has to prove to Batman that she can handle herself.
+Her attempts to prove herself almost get her killed and kidnapped.
+To add the final nail to the coffin, she crosses a line with Batman, which ends their partnership.

-Time passed and Batman is trying to reach out to the Joker by visiting him at the asylum, to get them both to back off being on each other’s tail as he fears death is in the air if they continue, but Joker had escaped and has plans of his own.
-He shuts Barbara Gordon (Batgirl) and kidnaps her father Commissioner James Gordon.
-He then ventures in torturing James in an attempt to drive him crazy.
+Time passes, and Batman tries to reach out to the Joker by visiting him at the asylum.
+He wants them both to back off from their relentless pursuit of each other, fearing that death is inevitable if they continue.
+But the Joker has escaped and has plans of his own.
+He shoots Barbara Gordon (Batgirl) and kidnaps her father, Commissioner James Gordon.
+He then tortures James in an attempt to drive him insane.

-Well the movie does have the final scene from the comic, where both characters stand before each other and Joker tells Batman the below joke and they laugh together.
-For me the wait was annoying, but I did enjoy when the movie got back on track.
+The movie does include the final scene from the comic, where both characters stand before each other, and the Joker tells Batman a joke.
+They laugh together.
+For me, the wait was annoying, but I did enjoy it when the movie finally got back on track.

 0 comments: